 - The vote creator does not have special "powers" except the initial one to create a survey.

 - First, in an usual vote one can say that the weight of each vote or voters is 1, because 1 person equals 1 vote.
 The total weight of the votes is the number of voters (or total number of cast votes depending on how the results are presented).

 - In a vote with weighted votes, the vote creator gives an arbitrary weight to the vote of each voter (e.g. 2 or 0.1 or 10 etc).
 The results are constructed from the relative weight of each choice with respect to the total vote weight, see the figure above.

 - Weighted votes are an easy way to probe the opinion of represented groups of people.
 Each group proposes one representative voter.
 You want each voter to have a weight corresponding to his/her group size.
 In this case weighted votes is a straightforward solution to get accurate representativity.

-- If you choose to define weighted voters, beware the anonymous character of the survey may not be strictly guaranteed.
-For instance if all the voters have a weight of 1 except one voter who has a weight of one million, it is obvious in this extreme case to see if the latter voter has voted and what he has voted.
+- If you choose to define weighted voters, beware the anonymous character of the vote may not be guaranteed.
+For instance if all the voters have a weight of 1 except one voter who has a weight of one million, it is obvious in this extreme case to see if the latter voter has voted and what s/he has voted.
 In practice anonymity can be good without being strict as in a non-weighted vote.
 Note that the participants will be informed of the weights of all the voters.
-In the case of a weighted vote, the participants will be informed that the anonymity cannot be strictly guaranteed.
+In the case of a weighted vote, the participants will be informed that the anonymity cannot be guaranteed.

 - If you set up weighted voters, try to maximize the number of identical weights and to maximize integer ratios between the weights.
-That will increase anonymity.
+That will increase partial anonymity.